-Please contact Natalie Cole at firstname.lastname@example.org for more information about any of these resources.
+Please contact Bev Schwartzberg at email@example.com for more information about any of these resources.

 Information for attendees at the California Harwood Public Innovators Lab for Public Libraries, May 9-11, 2018

-We look forward to seeing representatives from public libraries across California at our third Harwood Public Innovators Lab.
-Participants should please look out for emailed information about what to expect at the Lab, and please see below for information about travel reimbursement and what happens after the Lab.
-If you have any questions, please email email@example.com.
-Thank you!
+We welcomed representatives from public libraries across California at our third Harwood Public Innovators lab in May 2018.
+Participants should see below for information about travel reimbursement and what happens after the lab.
+If you have any questions, please email firstname.lastname@example.org.

 Staff at the Harwood Institute and California State Library, and colleagues in other libraries, contribute to a network of support and community of practice for California library staff implementing the Harwood practice.